Background pattern

 Reporting of side effects

-• The active ingredient is bicalutamide.
+• The active substance is bicalutamide.
 Each tablet contains 150 mg of bicalutamide.

-This medication is presented in the form of coated tablets.
-The tablets are white, round, biconvex, and printed with the Casodex logo on one side and with “Cdx 150” on the other.
+This medicine is available as film-coated tablets.
+The tablets are white, round, biconvex, engraved with the Casodex logo on one side and "Cdx 150" on the other.

-Casodex 150 mg coated tablets are presented in packaging of 30 tablets in a blister.
+Casodex 150 mg film-coated tablets are available in packs of 30 tablets in blisters.

 Laboratoires Juvisé Pharmaceuticals